dmansen/composition-assistant/README.md

     user> (map #(notes-to-chord (seventh dorian %)) (range 1 8))
     (minor-7th minor-7th major-7th dominant-7th minor-7th minor-7th-b5 major-7th)

-The coolest part of this is in the composition-assistant.absolute package.
+The coolest part of this is in the composition-assistant.pitch package.
 (It's also terribly written as of right now.)
 Given pitch-agnostic vectors of notes and a key, you can convert them.
 This will do all the correct theory stuff.

     user> (notes-to-pitches ionian 'C)
     (C D E F G A B)